Stronger, healthier communities

 Our colleagues get behind BBC Children in Need each and every year with a whole host of weird and wonderful activities to raise money, whilst having plenty of fun along the way.

-As well as this, in the run up to appeal night, our customers get the chance to sink their teeth into Pudsey and Blush ring buns, Pudsey shortbread and a Blush sandwich biscuit.
+As well as this, in the run up to appeal night, our customers get the chance to sink their teeth into our BBC Children in Need Novelty Buns, Pudsey Biscuits and Pudsey Jammy Biscuits.
 There couldn’t be a tastier way to fundraise!
-Pudsey pin badges, ears and wristbands are also on sale, to help supporters look the part.
+Pudsey pin badges and ears are also on sale, to help supporters look the part.

 Children’s Cancer North charity